gaip/Testoper-Karate/README.md

 # KarateAPIAutomation
 Installation

-This require you to install
+Those are require you to install

     Java 8
     Maven